Chamonix Ski Holidays

-Other activities that are popular in Chamonix include fat bikes (thick tyre mountain bikes), parapenting and ice climbing.
+Other activities that are popular on Chamonix ski holidays include fat bikes (thick tyre mountain bikes), parapenting and ice climbing.
 For those who enjoy viewing the slopes from above, Chamonix is famous for its stunning vistas.
 Parapenting is not for the faint hearted as it requires running off the edge of a cliff with your instructor strapped to your back, but once you are airborne you will be amazed by the beauty of the French Alps.

 For those looking for more water-based activities, you will find a number of rafting and canyoning businesses in Chamonix that will take help you navigate your way down the River Arve safely.

 A visit to the Alpine Museum, which displays the history about Mont Blanc mountaineering, winter sports & culture, brilliant for a poor weather day or non-skiers!

 Due to its location, Chamonix is perfect for non-skiers.
 You can enjoy all that the village has to offer, whether it be discovering the boutiques on the high street, or sampling local produce at a local artisan produce store.